zik-zak-jack/OCA_Java_SE_8_1Z0-808/docs/1Z0-808_Exam_Tips.md

 * Derived class in a separate package can not access protected members of its base class using reference variables.

 * Watch out for invalid combinations of a java entity and an access modifier.
 Such code wont compile.

+* An abstract class may or may not define an abstract method.
+But a concrete class can not define an abstract method.

+* A method with an empty body is not an abstract method

+* abstract modifier can not be applied to variables

+* Static members can be accessed using object reference as well as by class names.
+Since static members belong to class and shared by all objects, its better to access by Class name. static and final modifiers are together used to define constants

+* Static methods and static variables can not access instance members of a class.

+* Static methods and static variables can be accessed using null references